 But she pressed on, this time about army service.

 “Everyone in my family goes into the armored corps!” she said.
-“My parents, my uncles, my siblings, my cousins—everyone!
+“My parents, my uncles, my siblings, my cousins — everyone!
 It’s our family tradition!
 Yet I’m the only who’s not.
-And they keep asking me, they keep pressuring me about it—‘You need to participate too!
+And they keep asking me, they keep pressuring me about it —‘You need to participate too!
 You also need to give to your country!
 Why can’t you keep Shabbat & kosher in the armored corps?' ”

-Then one day, when a friend & I expressed our friendly envy of the Israeli girls who already knew Hebrew (obviously) and therefore, had a much easier time learning Chumash and the like, one Israeli girl suddenly blurted out with great bitterness, “Well, you Americans are so lucky!
+Then one day, when a friend & I expressed our friendly envy of the Israeli girls who already knew Hebrew (obviously), and therefore experienced a much easier time learning Chumash and the like, one Israeli girl suddenly blurted out with great bitterness, “Well, you Americans are so lucky!
 You don’t know what it’s like for us.
 We’re here in Neve for the week and get all this inspiration and support, but every Shabbat, we have to go back to our families and deal with keeping Shabbos & kashrut in a secular home, plus being argued with and attacked for all our frumkeit and new hashkafot!
 But YOU never have to deal with THAT on a regular basis!
 You're spoiled!”

 And she was right.